tiltonneena/Influenza-Analysis/README.md

       <img width="350" height="320" src="Images/histogram.jpg"/>
     </p>
     <p align="center">
-      <em>A box plot made in Tableau showing the distribution of influenza deaths<br>within different age groups.</em>
+      <em>A box plot made in Tableau shows the distribution of influenza deaths<br>within different age groups.</em>
     </p>

     <p align="center">
       <img width="490" height="300" src="Images/map.jpg"/>
     </p>
     <p align="center">
-      <em>A combination choropleth and graduated symbol map made in Tableau showing<br>size of vulnerable populations (blue circles) within each states overlayed<br>on the count of influenza deaths (yellow to red gradient).</em>
+      <em>A combination choropleth and graduated symbol map made in Tableau shows<br>the size of vulnerable populations (blue circles) within each state overlaid<br>on the count of influenza deaths (yellow to red gradient).</em>
     </p>

 6. Final report was created in a dashboard format within Tableau.
-Performed the final presentation for stakeholder in recorded video form.
+The final presentation for stakeholders was performed in a recorded video format.

 ### Key Findings
-- Hypothesis testing showed that higher vaccination rate does decrease the average influenza deaths, however, real impact only started to show when state rate reached at least 38% or higher.
+- Hypothesis testing showed that higher vaccination rates do decrease the average number of influenza deaths.
+However, real impact only started to show when state rates reached 38% or higher.
-- Higher concentration of vulnerable population had a much clearer impact on total death count then vaccination rates, thus prioritizing states with most vulnerable population was recommended for future staffing needs.
+- Higher concentration of vulnerable populations had a much clearer impact on total death count than vaccination rates.
+Therefore, prioritizing states with higher vulnerable populations was recommended for future staffing needs.
-- The states with the highest concentration of vulnerable population are California, Florida, Texas, and New York.
+- The states with the highest concentration of vulnerable populations are California, Florida, Texas, and New York.
 These states should be prioritized when sending medical staff for the season.

 ### Deliverables
 ### [Interim Report](https://github.com/tiltonneena/InfluenzaSeason-Project/blob/main/InterimReport.pdf)